Georgia Prenuptial and Postnuptial Agreements

 At Stearns-Montgomery & Proctor, we act as advocates for families throughout the Atlanta metropolitan area for both prenuptial and postnuptial agreements.

 Contact our qualified divorce and family law attorneys today.

 Why Get a Prenup or Postnup?

-Given that diversity, an initial presumption that all income and property are from equal efforts of both parties makes no sense to most clients hearing from their divorce attorney for the first time.
+Given that diversity, a presumption that all income and property are from equal efforts of both parties makes no sense to most clients hearing that from their divorce attorney for the first time.
 The battle that subsequently ensues in pursuing justice is emotionally and financially draining.

 Benefits of Prenups

 Prenups Encourage Honesty

 It is a sad truth that approximately 50% of all marriages end in divorce.
 Some parties choose to ignore that divorce is a potential outcome.
 However, asking your future spouse to consider a prenup is a matter of honesty.
 It brings the reality of the possibility of divorce into the open and forces the parties to concede that their relationship could end.
 It also causes a couple to acknowledge that it will create a series of challenges if divorce does occur.
 By discussing a prenup, a couple can have an honest dialog about their state of financial affairs, their assets, and how they would like to deal with such economic issues if a divorce ultimately happened.